• Skip to primary navigation

 Cooks Tips

-• Dough must chill in the fridge at least 2 hours and up to 2 days, and will keep up to a month in the freezer.
+• Chill the dough at least 2 hours (or up to 2 days).
+It freezes well for up to a month.

 Assembled rhubarb galette with a whole vanilla bean in a tart pan; pre-oven and overhead shot on a light background.